cockroachdb/cockroach-cloud-sdk-go/docs/PrivateEndpointServicesApi.md

 Remove a private endpoint from a service's trusted endpoints list.
 Caller should make sure to URL encode the endpoint_id before calling this method.

+Can be used by the following roles assigned at the organization, folder or cluster scope:
+- CLUSTER_ADMIN
+- CLUSTER_OPERATOR_WRITER

 ### Example

 ```go